 Antibody tests are typically reported a day late.

 The limited data released by state health officials offers a murky glimpse of the virus' impact on Texas communities of color.
 Race and ethnicity are reported as unknown for a significant portion of the completed case reports.
 (Agency officials said some people prefer not to provide the information.)

 Although state leaders acknowledge the demographic data is lacking, they have indicated the state won't be taking steps to mandate reporting to fill in the gaps.
 In June, the state announced they are planning on ramping up testing in areas of the state that are predominantly Black and Hispanic, as well as launching a study on the coronavirus’ effect on vulnerable populations.

 What else should I know about this data?

-These numbers come from the Texas Department of State Health Services, which updates statewide case counts at 3 p.m. each day.
+These numbers come from the Texas Department of State Health Services, which updates statewide case counts by 4 p.m. each day.
 The data is from the same morning, and it may lag behind other local news reports.

 In order to publish data quickly, the state has to bypass what is normally a months-long process of reviewing the COVID-19 data and performing quality checks before publishing.
 That’s why all of these numbers and information are provisional and subject to change.

 From March 13 through March 24, the Tribune added cases from Lackland Air Force Base in San Antonio, where hundreds of American evacuees from China and cruise ships were quarantined.

 Those case counts came from the Centers for Disease Control and Prevention.